mcarr823/pi-tv-streamer/install/DE.md

 `sudo apt install plasma-bigscreen kdeconnect plasma-workspace-wayland`

 * The Kubuntu derivative of Ubuntu has kdeconnect install by default, but not the other two packages.

+* plasma-workspace-wayland is only needed if you plan on using Wayland, not X11.
+But it doesn't hurt to install this anyway, in case you change your mind later.

 ## Other Operating Systems